Pedigree Holland Lops & Netherland Dwarves from our family to yours

 She is our sweet Blue Tort.
 She has more petite bone structure for compact kits.
 She also has a beautiful pedigree full of GCs .She loves head rubs.
 Just look at that face and bright eyes, .. do I need to say more?

 This is our Rosie.
 She is our broken tort to get those pretty spotted patterns.
 She gets excited for picts and pulls her ears but they are usually down.
 She is also Spanky's granddaughter and born to Dunkin a GC and an Ollie's daughter.
 She is a Diva, all full of sass but no bite.
-We are excited to see how she does at the show tables.
+Such a good mamma.

-Anabelle is the sweetest and oldest in our herd.
+Anabelle comes all the way from MS. She is sweet and shy , She is the oldest in our herd.
 She loves her babies and she loves to be rocked to sleep like a baby herself.
+Beautiful crown on this one and won a BOS when last shown.
 She carries shaded genes for all the non-tort colors.

 Submit a Review